Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 Once thats all done and saved, [preview your page][preview].
 Do you see the result?
 It should look something like this:
 ![A page similar to the headings demo above][headings] Cool!
-You've learnt about your first ever actual HTML tag(s)!
+You've learned about your first ever actual HTML tag(s)!
 Let's continue:

 # Paragraphs (p)
 Paragraphs are the main content of your HTML page.
 They don't have to be paragraphs as in what you'd do in an essay - it just means chunks of content.
 When you have a new paragraph, just start a new `<p>`.
 Here is an example of two `<p>`'s in succession: